What hymns are sung around Thanksgiving?

 Figure 4: How many canonical Thanksgiving hymns does a ward sing in November?

 Let’s do the exact same thing, but include the three “honorary mention” Thanksgiving hymns (All Creatures of Our God and King (#62), Because I Have Been Given Much (#219), and Count Your Blessings (#241)) into the mix.
 Figure 5 shows that data.
-Again, singing just two of these eight is the most common possibility, but odds are perhaps two wards in your stake will sing three, maybe 1 or 2 will sing four, and maybe one ward in your stake will sing five of them.
-A few especially thankful wards sang six or seven of them.
-And still, to my surprise, 6.8% of wards didn’t sing any of these eight hymns in the month of November at all.
-But, on the flip side, 93.2% of wards sing at least one of them.
+Singing two to four of these eight is the most common possibility, but odds are good that perhaps one or two wards in your stake will sing five of them.
+A few especially thankful wards sang six or seven of these Thanksgiving hymns But still, to my surprise, 5.1% of wards didn’t sing any of these eight hymns in the month of November at all.
+But, on the flip side, 94.9% of wards sing at least one of them.

-Figure 5: How many canonical Thanksgiving hymns does a ward sing in November?
+Figure 5: How many total Thanksgiving hymns does a ward sing in November?

 Patterns within the Thanksgiving “season”